Suez Governorate: Industrial zones

 In mid-2018 an agreement was made between Russia and Egypt for the development of a Russian Industrial Zone.

 Ports

-There are five ports in the Suez Governorate; namely El-Sokhna port, Tewfiq port, Adabeya port, petrol basin port, and El-Atka fishing port.
+There are five ports in the Suez Governorate; namely Ain Sokhna port, Suez port, Adabeya port, petrol basin port, and El-Atka fishing port.

 Natural resources

 Natural resources in the Suez Governorate include limestone, clay, coal, petroleum, marble, and lime.

 Exports

 The chief exports of Suez are papayas.